 3 min read

-Microsoft’s addition of GPT‑5.2 to Copilot introduces two distinct modes that meaningfully change how you interact with information and decision‑making inside Microsoft 365.
+Microsoft’s addition of GPT‑5.2 to Copilot introduces two modes that change how users interact with information and make decisions inside Microsoft 365.

-Thinking mode improves deep reasoning and multi‑step analysis, while Instant mode handles everyday tasks with speed.
-When paired with Work IQ, Copilot starts synthesizing signals from meetings, emails, files, and chats into outcome‑ready guidance.
+Thinking mode supports deep reasoning and multi‑step analysis.
+Instant mode focuses on speed for everyday tasks.
+When paired with Work IQ, Copilot can synthesize signals from meetings, emails, files, and chats into guidance that is ready for action.

 What’s New in Copilot with GPT‑5.2